SuffolkLITLab/legal-tech-class/class/docs/classes/assembly-line/2020-assembly-line-assignment-1.md

 ## Introduction to the Docassemble Playground

 We will use the Docassemble playground for all exercises.
-Log in to the Docassemble server at https:/apps-dev.suffolklitlab.com.
-When you are loggged in, click on your name, and then select the Playground option to reach the Playground.
+Log in to your Docassemble server.
+When you are loggged in, click on your email address, and then select the Playground option to reach the Playground.

 <img alt="Overview of the Docassemble Playground" src={useBaseUrl('img/playground_window.png')} />